-Go to a Blues/ Jazz Club: Chicago boasts a rich musical history, resulting in it’s own style of Blues and Jazz and producing the likes of Muddy Waters and Nat King Cole.
+Go to a Blues/ Jazz Club: Chicago boasts a rich musical history which developed into its own style of Blues and Jazz.
 Step into Blue Chicago, Buddy Guy’s Legends or B.L.U.E.S for some of the best live blues in town.

 SUP/Kayak the Chicago River: See a different side of the city by exploring from the water!
-Urban Kayaks on the banks of the river lets you rent stand up paddle boards or kayaks by the hour so you can paddle past the towering wall of skyscrapers for a truly unique experience.
+Urban Kayaks on the banks of the river lets you rent stand up paddle boards or kayaks by the hour.
+Paddle past the towering wall of skyscrapers for a truly unique experience!

-Visit the Navy Pier: a pier lined with resteraunts and shops, complete with a Ferris wheel for a birds eye view of the skyline!
+Visit the Navy Pier: a pier lined with restaurants and shops, complete with a Ferris wheel for a bird’s eye view of the skyline!

-Stroll Through Centenial Park: I have to admit that before visiting Chicago I didn’t see the draw of the bean, but I have to admit I was impressed!
+Stroll Through Centennial Park: I have to admit that before visiting Chicago I didn’t see the draw of the bean, but I was impressed!
 The park itself is impressively designed to balance quiet natural seclusion, art installations and city views.

-See a Baseball Game : I’m not the hugest sports fan (Read: I’d pretty much rather do anything else), but Lance loves baseball and needed to see a game, so I found myself in the stands.
-Baseball has been an essential part of Chiciago life since 1914 and standing in the stand among the thousands of cheering locals felt like a true Chicago experience.
+See a Baseball Game: I’m not the hugest sports fan ( as in not at all), but decided to give this iconic stadium a try.
+Baseball has been an essential part of Chicago life since 1914 and standing in the stand among the thousands of cheering locals felt like a true Chicago experience.

 Sip Cocktails at a Rooftop Bar: With the worlds first skyscraper built here, what better way to enjoy the skyline than by sitting among them?